sivaprasadreddy/generator-springboot/README.md

 * Spring MVC REST Controller with CRUD operations
 * Unit and Integration Tests for REST Controller
 * Flyway or Liquibase migration to create table

+:red_circle: You might need to update the generated flyway or liquibase migration script version number.

 ![Microservice Generation](docs/crud-generation.png)